September 2022 Lumber & Commodity Report

 By Don Magruder

 The RoMac Building Supply Wood Commodity Index (Index) for September dropped 10.7 percent as interest rates continue to weigh down the overall national housing market and fears of a robust hurricane season wane.
 While it appears this morning a national rail strike may have been averted by the Biden administration, the hurricane season element remains in place as the tropics are just starting to juice up.
-However, with the current expectations for future rate increases, a hurricane striking the United States should just have minimal impact in the short-term.
+However, with the current expectations for future rate increases, a hurricane striking the United States should just have minimal impact in the short term.

 The dimensional portion of the Index dropped 12.5 percent to $549.91 per thousand as weakness manifested itself through all sectors. #2 spruce was down $70 to $90 per thousand on lower housing demands while 2×12 pine gave back $100 to $120 per thousand as LVLs became more prevalent.
-Treated 2×4 pine relaxed downward $120 as demand for treated products slowed at summer’s end.
-While housing activity remains good in Florida, the interest rate increases are starting to effect demand in other areas of the country.
+Treated 2×4 pine relaxed downward by $120 as demand for treated products slowed at summer’s end.
+While housing activity remains good in Florida, the interest rate increases are starting to affect demand in other areas of the country.

 The sheathing portion of the Index fell 9.0 percent to $472.72 per thousand as both CDX Pine plywood dropped $40 to $50 dollars per thousand and OSB sheathing across the sizes dropped $50 per thousand.
 This is one area where volatility could pop up suddenly if there are hurricane threats to the United States as inventories at ground level are low, according to most suppliers.